YuluDuan/rain-alert/README.md

-# Rain Alert Python Project
+# Rain Alert

 This Python project provides a rain alert system that notifies users about upcoming rain based on predefined settings and a chosen location by sending SMS messages.
+It aims to save time for individuals, especially those residing in Vancouver ☔.
+With this rain alert system, users no longer need to manually check the weather each morning before heading to work.
+The system automates the process by providing timely notifications about rain forecasts, ensuring users stay informed without the need for manual weather checks.

 ## Project Overview

 The rain alert system is built using Python and utilizes weather data from an API to send notifications when rain is forecasted for a specified location.
 The core functionalities of the project include:

 - Fetching weather data for a specified location.
 - Analyzing the weather forecast to detect rain.
-- Sending alerts to users through their preferred communication channel.
+- Sending alerts to users through SMS by using Twilio API.

 ## Getting Started